Carolina Mestrovic: Career

 On November 25, 2011, Mestrovic left Yingo to join the rival show Una nueva competencia por un Auto (A New Competition for a Car).
 She also played Linda in the miniseries Gordis and participated in the fifth season of Fiebre de Baile: Famosos en peligro (Dance Fever: Celebrities in Danger).
 She also went on to lead the backstage of El Rey del Show (King of the Show).

 She then left to join the drama channel area to play Sofia in Telefe's TV series Graduotos, which became the most successful television series of 2012 in Argentina.

 In addition, she was chosen to handle the backstage of the Viña Festival.

 Music

 In 2003, Mestrovic was in a band called "duoYndigo" with Fernando Alvarez and Federico Henriquez.

 In 2009, she was part of the second Yingo soundtrack, called Yingo 2.
 She sang three songs, one a duet with Karen Paola.

 Personal life

-Mestrovic's mother, Veronica Moroni, is Argentinian, and her father, Stanislav Mestrovic, is a Chilean national.
+Mestrovic's mother, Veronica Moroni, is Argentinian, and her father, Stanislav Mestrovic, is a Chilean-Croatian national.
 Mestrovic was born in Arica, Chile but spent her childhood and part of her youth in Mendoza, Argentina.
 In December 2010 she confirmed that she was pregnant by Mario Velasco, former host of Yingo; their daughter Juliet Velasco was born on July 13, 2011.